awslabs/sagemaker-debugger/docs/analysis.md

 ```

 ###### Returns
 `dict[str -> Collection]` A dictionary indexed by the name of the collection, with the Collection object as the value.
-Please refer [Collection API](api.md) for more details. #TODO fix link
+Please refer [Collection API](https://github.com/awslabs/sagemaker-debugger/blob/master/docs/api.md) for more details.

 #### collection

 Get a specific collection from the trial.
-Note that tensors part of this collection may not necessarily have been saved from the training job.
+Note that tensors which are part of this collection may not necessarily have been saved from the training job.
 Whether this collection was saved or not depends on the configuration of the Hook during training.

 ```python
 trial.collection(coll_name)